burlak1n/---------------------/README.md

 ### 1. Project Overview

 This document describes the requirements for a Telegram Bot developed in Rust.
-The bot's primary function is to manage the booking process for interview slots, providing a seamless user experience within Telegram and integrating with a separate administrative web service via RabbitMQ and MongoDB.
+The bot's primary function is to manage the booking process for interview slots, providing a seamless user experience within Telegram and integrating with a separate administrative web service.

 ### 2. Goals & Objectives

 *   **Primary Goal:** To automate the process of scheduling interviews via a Telegram bot, reducing manual coordination.
 *   **User Goal:** To allow pre-approved candidates to easily view available interview slots, book, and reschedule their appointments.
 *   **Admin Goal:** To provide administrators with a web interface to configure available slots and monitor bookings.
-*   **Technical Goal:** To create a reliable, maintainable, and efficient system using Rust, with clear separation of concerns and integration points via message queues and databases.
+*   **Technical Goal:** To create a reliable, maintainable, and efficient system using Rust, with clear separation of concerns and integration points via databases.

 ### 3. Definitions & Abbreviations